Philanthropy and its dimensions in Zoroastrianism

 Abstract

 AbstractMigrations have had political, social, economic, and cultural effects, either intentionally or unintentionally.
-As the effectiveness of the migration phenomenon, especially in the cultural aspect, is one of the important and significant issues.
-As an important waterway, the Persian Gulf has been ...
+As the effectiveness of the migration phenomenon, especially ...
 Read More

 Investigating the Iranshahr celebrations in the poetry of poets of the 4th century relying on the Yatimeh Al-Dahr of Thaalebi